-Just off the coast of Country Antrim in Northern Ireland is Rathlin Island.
+Just off the coast of Country Antrim is Rathlin Island, which is one of the best places to see puffins in Northern Ireland.
 Currently, the island is inhabited by 150 people, although that number continues to grow.

 There are many sights and places of archaeological interest to be enjoyed on Rathlin Island, including a seabird centre, and a ferry operates daily to and from the mainland.
 So if you’re planning to visit islands off the coast to Ireland, don’t overlook Rathlin!